isaacvock/Stantest/README.md

 # Conclusion
-configure files are necessary if you .gitignore all .h, .o, and .cc files in src/ directory.
-If you don't .gitignore these, these configure files are not necessary
+Seems like configure files are necessary if you .gitignore all .h, .o, and .cc files in src/ directory.
+If you don't .gitignore these, these configure files are not necessary.
+I think people suggest adding .h, .o, and .cc files to .gitignore because of their size (a couple MB typically), and perhaps they slow down package compilation significantly.
+The configure files annoy me because they regularly lose execution privileges for some reason and cause installation problems for users, particularly Mac users.